Frequently Asked Questions

 Is GasStop weather proof - can GasStop be left outdoors?

 GasStop is made from high quality, surface treated brass and can withstand being left outdoors.
-Our gauge face is made from reinforced polycarbonate plastic.
+Our gauge face is made from reinforced polycarbonate.
 As with any brass device, weathering will happen over the course of many years.
 To slow this process we highly recommend covering your GasStop when not in use.
 Every GasStop purchased in the US has a 5 year warranty with proof of purchase.

 Does GasStop operate in extreme temperatures?